ashishexee/cph-vscode-extension-leetcode/README.md

 ## Usage

-1. Open the Command Palette (`Ctrl+Shift+P`).
+1. Open the Command Palette (`Ctrl+Shift+P`) or Directly access from left side panel
-2. Type `LeetCode Helper: Fetch Problem` to fetch a new problem.
+2. Type `LeetCode Helper: Fetch Problem` to fetch a new problem(add extra test cases too if you want too).
-3. Write your solution in the generated file.
+3. Write your solution in the generated file(in both python and c++).
-4. Run your test cases using `LeetCode Helper: Run Test Cases`.
+4. Run your test cases using `LeetCode Helper: Run Test Cases`. / or use CTRL+5.

 ![Usage]